Protected: 2023-2024 Annual Report

 WOMEN INSPIRING TOMORROW (WIT)

-Women Inspiring Tomorrow (WIT) empowers YPC’s female-identifying choristers and alumnae by fostering mentoring relationships with accomplished women across various professions.
+Women Inspiring Tomorrow (WIT) empowers YPC’s young women, choristers and alumnae by fostering intergenerational mentoring relationships with accomplished women across various professions.
 Through programs like one-on-one mentoring, networking opportunities, seminars, and the semi-annual WIT Conference, WIT ensures that YPC choristers and alumnae not only prepare for college but are also equipped with the tools and resources to thrive in their careers and professional relationships.

 In an age of constant screen time and social isolation, prioritizing in-person connections, joy and mental well-being has never been more crucial.
-Post-pandemic, we’ve taken an iterative approach to our work, placing a strong emphasis on mental health.
+We’ve placed a strong emphasis on mental health.
 To support this, we’ve integrated mindfulness practices into our rehearsals, with wellness checks at every session and workshops designed to help young people incorporate mindfulness into their musical practice.
 This focus ensures that our choristers not only nurture their talents but also their emotional and mental resilience.

 Vocal Programs